beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 A real-life example is the task of grabbing a pen, and writing one's name with it on a piece of paper.
 If that task is assigned to only one person (say, Rasputin), we can make sure that Rasputin's name will be the one we will see.
 But what if now two people- Rasputin and Czar Nicholas have the same task- what name will we see now?
 Or will chaos ensue?
 We can't be certain--neither of our result, nor of how accurate it will be.
 However, if the task given to the two of them was to just look at the pen, we would know the outcome would be the same- since nothing about the pen, or our paper, would have changed.

-We can therefore conclude that simultaneous writes create race conditions, while reads do not.
+We can therefore conclude that simultaneous writes will create race conditions, while reads do not, because we are changing data (the name) in our memory (the paper).

 **Synchronization** is another way to mitigate problems arising from parallel programming techniques, such as race conditions.
 If in the above example Rasputin went first, then the Czar (or vice-versa), we could make sure we had names on our paper, without any chaos.